-To take advantage of the dynamic pricing on the Smart Grid and the controllability of the devices, we design an architecture which goes from the hardware level of energy measurement and control up to the scheduling logic.
-The overall architecture is shown in Figure 1.
-On the right, is the smart meter, intended as the interface to the Smart Grid and responsible for the two way communication.
-At the bottom, sits the hardware responsible for the monitoring and control of energy use, above which there is the controller acting as a bridge between the controller and the hardware.
-On the left side, the repository contains historical data of energy use and the policies for the devices.
-This information is essential for the scheduler (on top), who needs to plan, based also on the information from the Smart Grid, optimal control strategies for the office.
-The coordinator component at the center of the figure acts as a facilitator between the devices, the Smart Grid and the repository.
+To take advantage of the dynamic pricing on the smart grid and the controllability of the devices, we design an architecture that goes from the hardware level of energy measurement and control up to the scheduling logic.
+The overall architecture is shown in Fig. 1.
+On the right is the Smart Meter, intended as the interface to the smart grid and responsible for the two-way communication.
+At the bottom sits the hardware responsible for the monitoring and control of energy use, above which there is the Controller acting as a bridge between the controller and the hardware.
+On the left side, the Repository contains historical data of energy use and the policies for the devices.
+This information is essential for the Scheduler (on top), who needs to plan, based also on the information from the smart grid, optimal control strategies for the office.
+The Coordinator component at the center of the figure acts as a facilitator between the devices, the smart grid, and the Repository.